zhuohanye/hello-world/README.md

 Testing, testing.
-I like java and comouter games.
+I like java and computer games.